 The rate at which air can be extracted from the bathroom is one way of determining the performance of an extractor fan.
 The measurement used for the extraction rate is litres per second (L/s) or metres cubed per hour (m3/hr).

-The majority of bathroom extractor fans range between 18 to 26 litres per seconds.
+The extraction rate of most bathroom extractor fans range from 18 to 26 litres per seconds.
 Higher volumes will extract more air for reducing moisture and odours but too much can leave negative air pressure, which can result in coldness.

-Building regulations state in the UK state that a bathroom or shower room should have a fan capable of extracting at least 15 litres per second.
+Building regulations state that in the UK a bathroom or shower room should have a fan capable of extracting at least 15 litres per second.

 Older extractor fans are known for being noisy and this can be highly frustrating.
 However, manufacturers have gone to great lengths to make them far quieter than they once were.

 The quality of the bathroom extractor fan also plays a big part because once the fan begins to age, it can become noisy.
-Motor bearings can begin to wear and blades may start oscillating against the housing.
+This is because motor bearings can begin to wear and blades may start oscillating against the housing.
 Choosing the best possible fan you can get your hands on will ensure that the quality remains for many years.

-All of the above extractor fans are suited for 100 mm ducting but the designs mean that they vary in size.
-Some include a fascia that adds to the aesthetics but it doesn’t contribute to the performance of the fan.
-We advise that you choose a size that suits your bathroom decor and can be easily installed without additional drilling required.
+All of the above extractor fans are suitable for 100 mm ducting but the designs mean that they vary in size.
+For example, some include a fascia that adds to the aesthetics but it doesn’t contribute to the performance of the fan.
+We advise that you choose a size that best suits your bathroom decor and can be easily installed without additional drilling required.